hubaimaster/aws-interface/controller/README.md

 # Function Definition
-### Describe the request and response format of the API defined in the controller.protocol.API
+### Describe the request and response format of the API defined in the controller.api.API

 #Each function is defined in the following format